JuliaManifolds/Manopt.jl/docs/src/solvers/trust_regions.md

 ## Approximation of the Hessian

-We currently provide a few different methods to approximate the Hessian.
+Several different methods to approximate the Hessian are available.

 ```@docs
 ApproxHessianFiniteDifference